Patricia Preece: Art studies; the Spencers

 In 1929, Preece met Cookham artist Stanley Spencer and his artist wife, Hilda Carline, while she was substituting as a waitress in a teashop in Cookham.
 Preece and Hepworth became friendly with Spencer and his wife, sometimes minding their daughters and joining their art picnics.
 Carline's brother Richard was attracted and took Preece dining and dancing, until he understood the nature of her relationship with Hepworth.
 Hepworth's parents lost their fortune in the Great Depression, and from 1930, after Preece's father died, Preece and Hepworth were struggling to make mortgage payments.
 Spencer introduced Preece to his extensive art-world contacts.
 In May 1933, Spencer's cosmopolitan patron, Edward Beddington-Behrens invited Preece to travel with Stanley to Switzerland for a commission (Preece spoke fluent French, while Stanley spoke none).
-In 1933, Preece first modelled for Spencer, sitting for Portrait of Patricia Preece.Spencer, Stanley.
-"Portrait of Patricia Preece", James Hyman Fine Art and Photographs, accessed 27 May 2013 By 1934, Spencer was concerned about Preece's finances and deteriorating health.
+In 1933, Preece first modelled for Spencer, sitting for Portrait of Patricia Preece.
+By 1934, Spencer was concerned about Preece's finances and deteriorating health.
 He suggested that Preece and Hepworth move into the top floor of his house, but they did not do so.
 Carline was also concerned about their artist friends but was already suspicious of Spencer's relationship with Preece.
 Nevertheless, in 1934, Spencer persuaded Carline to paint a portrait of Preece.
 The resulting image shows both Carline's ambivalent feelings about Preece and the latter's change in demeanour since her more lighthearted days of financial independence.

 Soon afterwards, it became obvious that Spencer was obsessed with Preece.
 Carline spent more time with her mother and two daughters in Hampstead.
 Preece used her awareness of Spencer's sexual interest in her to manipulate him.
 Carline later wrote: "She vamped him to a degree unbelievable. … If he went to her house, she always received him half or quarter dressed."
 He bought her large amounts of clothing, jewellery and other gifts.
 Spencer's fantasy was to have both Carline and Preece as wives, both inspiring his art.
 In 1935, Preece accompanied Spencer for a second commission in Switzerland.
 Between 1935 and 1937, Spencer painted his famous series of nude portraits of Preece.
 Preece, aware of Spencer's fantasy for her to be his wife, insisted that he must obtain a divorce from Carline.
 Spencer became convinced that if he married Preece, he would then be able to persuade Carline to join them in a ménage-à-trois.
 Spencer's contact with his daughters became limited; his older daughter Shirin later commented that, even as a young child, "I knew what she was doing to Daddy."